windkh/node-red-contrib-telegrambot/README.md

 See example-flow [inline keyboard flow](examples/inlinekeyboard.json) in examples folder.
 - inline_query
 - edited_message which is triggered when someone alters an already sent message.
+- edited_message_text which is triggered when someone alters an already sent message text.
+- edited_message_caption which is triggered when someone alters an already sent caption e.g. of a photo.
 - channel_post which is triggered when the bot is member of a public channel (/setprivacy to disabled!).
 - edited_channel_post which is triggeren when someone alters an already sent message in a public channel.
+- edited_channel_post_text which is triggeren when someone alters an already sent message text in a public channel.
+- edited_channel_post_caption which is triggeren when someone alters an already sent caption of e.g. a photo in a public channel.

 ## Reply Node